 Melaka Sentral Bus Station

-Direct bus services to Kuala Lumpur depart from Melaka Sentral Bus Terminal.
+Direct bus services from Melaka to Kuala Lumpur depart from Melaka Sentral Bus Station.

 Terminal Bersepadu Selatan

-Delima Express bus services from Melaka to Kuala Lumpur terminate at Terminal Bersepadu Selatan.
+Bus services from Melaka to Kuala Lumpur city terminate at Terminal Bersepadu Selatan.

 Kuala Lumpur International Airport